 |Is there a class I can take to help improve my academic success?

 Yes!
-You may want to consider enrolling in LIBA 105X - Academic Success I. This course is designed to strengthen students' academic skills in order to create a foundation for success.
+You may want to consider enrolling in LIBA 105X - Academic Success I or LIBA 106X - Academic Success II.
+These courses are designed to strengthen students' academic skills in order to create a foundation for success.
 Particular areas of focus will include goal-setting, time management, active reading, and other effective learning strategies.

 |How do I know the required GPA to return to good academic standing?